3 Reasons to Do a Workplace Discrimination Investigation

 Studies from the National Institute for Health (NIH) have revealed a significant relationship between perceived discrimination in the workplace (including microaggressions) and negative effects on mental and physical employee health.

 It doesn’t matter if it’s a small comment made by a superior or an exclusionary remark at a company meeting.
-Microaggressions are often made subconsciously, but they’re still may be a form of employee discrimination in the workplace, and therefore, the company’s responsibility.
+Microaggressions are often made subconsciously, but they’re still a form of employment discrimination in the workplace, and therefore, the company’s responsibility.

 As of 2019, roughly 68 percent of Americans believe that microaggressions in the workplace are a problem.
 Roughly a quarter have experienced it personally, and another 36 percent claim to have witnessed it at some point in their place of employment.

 Don’t wait for “micro” actions of discrimination to escalate.
-Eradicate them at their core via a comprehensive workplace investigation.
+Instead, eradicate them at their core via a comprehensive workplace investigation.
 Learn how many of your own employees feel discriminated against, as well as what kinds of “microaggressions” are hindering your company culture and employee wellbeing.

 2. Complaints and Actions Are Recorded